Welcome to today's edition of the Rush 24-7 podcast.

 They want me to make the comments, and then they can jump in and then rip me to shreds for making the comments.

-All this high unemployment in the minority community, it's not what they expected, uh, and they want something done about it, meaning they want some payoffs.
+All this high unemployment in the minority community, it's not what they expected, and they want something done about it, meaning they want some payoffs.

-Uh, and I threw in a little line.
+And I threw in a little line.

 That whole thing was taken out of context, and a major story appeared in the New York Daily News today, funneled by people at Media Matters.

-This is exactly thirdly, I that one line has been turned into a 750-word story.
+Thirdly, that one line has been turned into a 750-word story.

 Do I know these people or do I know these people?